rlannon/SINx86/doc/Hidden Pointer Types.md

     let third_int = auto_int;
     let third_int = dyna_int;

-The assignment statements will generate the following code:
+The assignment statements will generate the following code (or something like it):

     ; assignment of automatic to automatic
     mov rax, [rbp]